Deploy and Battle-Test Your Contract

 ⚠️

 Forge scripts require --skip-simulation on BattleChain.
 Forge's local gas estimation doesn't work reliably on BattleChain — add --skip-simulation to all forge script calls.
 The starter kit's justfile already includes this.
+For the full list of BattleChain Foundry flags and how justbattlechain-libBattleChainDeployer fit together, see How Deployment Works.

 Search your VAULT_ADDRESS on the BattleChain explorer — you should see the deployment transaction and the vault's token balance.